SaltyGoo/saltygoo.github.io/_posts/2020-11-9-base-rules.md

 1D4 damage, can be thrown

 <ins>Light (dagger, javelin)</ins>
-1D6 damage, can be thrown
+1D6 damage, can be thrown, can be in off-hand

 <ins>Medium (sword, axe)</ins>
 1D8 damage, 1D10 with two hands